Saanvi-MJ/E-Commerce-Music-Store-Insights-Dashboard/README.md

 # E-Commerce Music Store Insights Dashboard

-## 📊 Project Overview
+##📊Project Overview

-This repository contains a Power Bi dashboard of an E-commerce store to answer questions about the data.
-The insights of the dashboard can be found in the results.txt file.
-This repository can be used as a starting point for anyone who wants to learn how to use Power Bi to analyze data.
+This repository showcases an interactive Power BI dashboard developed to explore and analyze key business metrics of an E-Commerce music store.
+The dashboard provides valuable insights into customer preferences, sales trends, and product performance to aid in data-driven decision-making.
+This project serves as a great starting point for anyone interested in leveraging Power BI for data visualization and business intelligence.
-Analyzed E-commerce store data.
-Created an interactive dashboard using Power BI.

-## Installation
+##⚙️Installation

 To run this project on your machine you need to install <a href="https://powerbi.microsoft.com/en-us/downloads/">Microsoft Power Bi</a>.

-## Tools
+##🛠️Tools

-* Microsoft Power BI
+* Microsoft Power BI - for data modeling, visualization, and report creation

 ## Credits